BFH92/back_stacker/README.md

 - run:
   `bundle install`
-  to install all the modules
+  to install all the gems
 - run
   `rails s`
   to start the server